Joeyyau/Joeyyau.github.io/index.md

 title: joeyYau
 ---

-## This webpage serves as a summary of my work and provides a brief glance into who I am as an individual.
+## This webpage is a summary of my work and provides a brief glance into who I am as an individual.

 ### About: